Free digital copy

 Get Speciality Food magazine delivered to your inbox FREEGet your free copy

 Planning a makeover of your layout to fit the products and impact you want to have during the whole pre-Christmas period makes huge sense.
 It’s not just thinking through the products you want to buy in from your suppliers - although the sooner you tick that off your list, the better to ensure you get exactly what you want and need.

 It makes sense to take a softly-softly, gradual introduction to your entire Christmas range, by putting together a phased menu and product plan to keep your regular customers engaged and returning frequently during the period.

 Making sure your space is laid out to maximise the effect of every customer who comes in (and of all your carefully selected products) will take a bit of time initially, but once you and your team understand the principles of what makes a customer tick, re-setting for seasonal changes will be a piece of cake.

-1. As they come through the door, what will your customers see first?
+As they come through the door, what will your customers see first?
 Make sure it’s what you want them to see.
 Focus on your visual hot-spots (where everyone passes/stands) and keep those looking amazing throughout opening times.

-3. Is the product range laid out to capitalise most effectively on the products that drew your customers in to your space in the first place?
+Is the product range laid out to capitalise most effectively on the products that drew your customers in to your space in the first place?
 Position related goods near to these products to tempt add-on sales, and to aid visibility.

-4. Is your navigational signage helping your customers to flow most effectively around your space?
+Is your navigational signage helping your customers to flow most effectively around your space?
 Entice them to see as much of the space as possible in their visit, as this will ensure a better spend per head.

-5. Have you made it easy for customers to make a selection of more than a couple of things?
+Have you made it easy for customers to make a selection of more than a couple of things?
 Keep a handy supply of trays or baskets near to the products you want to sell to help customers juggle with all their choices.

 Help everyone in your team to understand what you are trying to achieve, and why.
-Empower them to keep these 5 things in mind and you will ensure that the new way of thinking about the customer’s experience will stick.
+Empower them to keep these five things in mind and you will ensure that the new way of thinking about the customer’s experience will stick.